Academic year 2022/23

 Different sectors have been affected in different ways and as a result, care should be taken when comparing data with previous years.

-The sector with the highest achievement rate in 2021/22 is Arts, Media and Publishing with 91.1%.
+The sector with the highest achievement rate in 2022/23 is Engineering and Manufacturing Technologies with 92.0%.

 Use our table tool to explore this data further by level and qualification type, by pressing the green “Explore Data” button.